frederic-perez/Git-playground/README.md

 Git-playground
 ==============

-A place where we can play to learn about how to use git (commits, pushes, branching, rebasing, and so on).
+A place where we can play to learn about how to use git (commits, pushes, branching, rebasing, `git merge --no-ff`, and so on).

 To rename a file, follow these [instructions](https://help.github.com/articles/renaming-a-file/).